ZacharyWesterman/paisley/README.md

 - Multi-line strings with interpoation, `"""some text"""`
 - Multi-line strings with NO interpolation, `'''some text'''`
 - Variables, `var_name`, `x`, etc.
-- `@`, the "parameter list" variable, an array containing any values passed to the current subroutine.
-If used outside of a subroutine, it instead contains any arguments passed to the script.
+- `@`, the "parameter list" variable, an array containing any values passed to the current function.
+If used outside of a function, it instead contains any arguments passed to the script.
 - `$`, the "command list" variable, an array containing the names of all the commands the current script has access to.
 - `_VARS`, the "variables" variable, an object that contains the names and values of all variables in the current script as key-value pairs.
 - `_VERSION`, the "version number" variable, a string formatted as `MAJOR.MINOR.PATCH`.